Mitsubishi Motors recalls 4,313 Outlander plug-in hybrids

 Mitsubishi Motors says the risk of overheating in the lithium hybrid batteries is likely the result of battery cells having been damaged after they were dropped during production.

-Batteries in the Outlander plug-in hybrids are supplied by a joint venture; Lithium Energy Japan, owned by GS Yuasa Corp , Mitsubishi Corp and Mitsubishi Motors.
-Kyoto-based GS Yuasa is also the battery maker for Boeing Co’s 787 Dreamliner jets.
+Batteries in the Outlander plug-in hybrids are supplied by a joint venture; Lithium Energy Japan, owned by GS Yuasa Corp (6674.T), Mitsubishi Corp (8058.T) and Mitsubishi Motors.
+Kyoto-based GS Yuasa is also the battery maker for Boeing Co’s (BA.N) 787 Dreamliner jets.